Non-Hodgkin lymphoma: Epidemiology

 Rates of non-Hodgkin lymphoma increase steadily with age.
 Up to 45 years NHL is more common among males than females.

 Australia

-With over 6,000 people being diagnosed yearly, NHL is the fifth most common cancer in Australia.
+Around 6600 people are diagnosed with non-Hodgkin lymphoma in Australia each year.

 Canada

 In Canada NHL is the fifth most common cancer in males and sixth most common cancer in females.
 The lifetime probability of developing a lymphoid cancer is 1 in 44 for males, and 1 in 51 for females.

 United Kingdom

 On average, according to data for the 2014–2016 period, around 13,900 people are diagnosed with NHL yearly.
 It is the sixth most common cancer in the UK, and is the eleventh most common cause of cancer death accounting for around 4,900 deaths per year.

 United States

 Age adjusted data from 2012 to 2016 shows about 19.6 cases of NHL per 100,000 adults per year, 5.6 deaths per 100,000 adults per year, and around 694,704 people living with non-Hodgkin lymphoma.
 About 2.2 percent of men and women will be diagnosed with NHL at some point during their lifetime.

 The American Cancer Society lists non-Hodgkin lymphoma as one of the most common cancers in the United States, accounting for about 4% of all cancers.